 Salt Lake City, Utah, United States

-The relative infant dose of rozanolixizumab from breast milk will be calculated as: Estimated daily infant dosage (mg/kg/day)/maternal dosage (mg/kg/day) x 100%
+The relative infant dose of Rozanolixizumab from breast milk was calculated by dividing the estimated daily infant dosage (mg/kg/day) by maternal dosage (mg/kg/day) and then multiplying the result by 100.

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.